16 Common Questions About Fall and Winter Gardening in Utah

-Our first recommendation is to give yourself a break and NOT clean your garden in the Fall.
-At least, not as much as you might think.
-Tidy up your leaves if you wish, but we recommend using them as a mulch for your garden plants, and then compost them in the Spring.
-Though, if any of your plants had fungal diseases or powdery mildew, dispose of their leaves in the trash rather than the compost bin.
+Our first recommendation is to give yourself a break and NOT clean your garden too much in the Fall.
+Rake leaves off the grass to prevent fungus issues, but as long as those leaves are free of disease, but we recommend using them as a mulch for your garden beds.
+However, if any of your plants had fungal diseases or powdery mildew, dispose of their leaves in the trash to prevent worsening the issue next year.

 Should you Fertilize in the Fall?

-Struggling trees and young plants can also benefit from late fall fertilization.
-Options such as root stimulators, fish emulsion, or organic all-purpose fertilizers are effective choices.
-Fertilize when the tree is about halfway through leaf drop and temperatures are dropping.
-A slow-release fertilizer such as Milorganite may also be beneficial, as it can become available as plants begin to wake up in the Spring.
+Struggling or newly planted trees and shrubs may benefit from a gentle boost.
+Products such as root stimulators, fish emulsion, or organic all-purpose fertilizers are effective choices for these younger plants.
+Apply fertilizer when about half the leaves have fallen and temperatures are steadily dropping.
+A slow-release fertilizer like Milorganite is also a great option, as it breaks down gradually and becomes available right as plants begin to wake up in the spring.

 Should you Prune Trees & Shrubs in the Fall?